ERion42/Eric-Rion-Personal-Portfolio/README.md

 ## Current iteration

 0.1  The html and CSS are present and mostly functional.
 Currently all project links are going to "www.google.com".
 More dedicated testing is needed.

+## Future Development Plans

+I need to add more interactivity to it.
+Making a more uniform experience for the user should be my next step, I think.

+I need to make sure all hover effects are working the same across the elements.